tlappas/Yelp-Ratings/README.md

 Cohort 14 Capstone Project for the Certificate of Data Science at Georgetown University School of Continuing Studies.

 Folders Description:
-- Data:
+- Data: Samples data for testing and ingestion functions.
-- Notebooks:
+- Notebooks: Jupyter notebooks for text processing and exploratory data analysis.
-- SCR:
+- SRC: Source Code.